r0nlt/healthcare/README.md

   - Dynamic health score tracking for each redundant copy
   - Weighted voting based on historical reliability
   - Penalty and reward system for error frequency
-  - Superior performance in extreme radiation environments
+  - Improved performance in radiation environments
 - **Approximate TMR**:
   - Support for different approximation strategies
   - EXACT, REDUCED_PRECISION, and RANGE_LIMITED strategies